SP23-CSCE431/csce431-sprints-kanm-radio/README.md

   `Production app: main branch`

 For continuous integration, we set up a Github action to run our specs, security checks, linter, etc. after every push or pull-request.
 This allows us to automatically ensure that our code is working as intended.
+The Github action names for these are Rspec, Brakeman, and Rubocop respectively.

 ## References and Support ##